As a parent, if there are just three things you could know about your child's online world, what would they be?

 - Are they talking about sexual topics too early?

 - Are they using disrespectful language?
+This czn verge in hate speech, racism, denegrating women, etc.

 "Swear words, strangers, and sexual references-that's what I want to know about."
 "Does my son respect women?
 Are there any issues with gender disrespect?"